Home / Blog / Bone Grafting for Dental Implants

 Bone Grafting for Dental Implants

 Bone loss to the jaw is one of the most serious consequences of missing teeth.
 It begins as soon as a tooth is lost, when the natural stimulation for bone growth created by the force of teeth chewing can no longer occur.
-The result can be dramatic—the width of the bone can reduce by 25% in the first year alone after tooth loss.
+The result can be dramatic—the width of the bone can be reduced by 25% in the first year alone after tooth loss.

 Progressive bone loss can affect your mouth in a number of ways, such as a decrease in gum tissue.
 It can also limit your choices for tooth replacement.
 Losing more and more teeth (and bone along with them) could alter your facial appearance if the distance between the nose and chin noticeably shortens as the years go by.